msu-csc232-sp22/hw01/README.md

 ### Cloning a GitHub Repository

 Cloning a repository is rather simple.
-When viewing a GitHub repository online, there is a green button that provides you with the URL needed to clone the repository, as shown here:
+When viewing a GitHub repository online, there is a green button that provides you with the URL needed to clone the repository, as something similar shown here:

 ![Image of repo clone button](clone-button.png)